ircv3/ircv3-specifications/extensions/sasl-3.2.md

 ## SASL Reauthentication

-Servers MUST allow a client, authenticated or otherwise, to reauthenticate by sending a new `AUTHENTICATE` message at any time.
+Servers MAY allow a client, authenticated or otherwise, to reauthenticate by sending a new `AUTHENTICATE` message at any time.
+If reauthentication is not possible, an error appropriate to the circumstances MUST be sent (for instance, `ERR_SASLALREADY` is appropriate if changing accounts is not supported).

 Servers MAY disconnect ANY client at any time as a result of failed authentication, including both unregistered and registered clients, but MUST provide the reason